piotrgredowski/piotrgredowski.github.io/_posts/2021-02-21-sonarlint-in-vscode-with-sonarcloud.md

 But my goal was to not have to wait for analysis done and to go to SonarCloud website which will show me results of Sonar analysis.

-I just wanted to see all of problems in my code editor, VSCode.
+I just wanted to see all of the problems in my code editor, VSCode.
 Below setup will allow you to see on every opened file results of SonarLint analysis.

 ## Prerequisites